Event Home Page

 The Problem

-After creating an event on Events.com, self-service users were automatically redirected to the event edit page — a dense interface with no clear guidance on what to do next.
-New users frequently became lost, unsure which tasks were required and which were optional.
+After creating an event, users were automatically sent to the event edit page, a dense interface with no guidance on what to do next.
+New users had no way to distinguish required setup from optional configuration, and no sense of progress or completion.

-The result was drop-off during setup, support tickets, and organizers launching incomplete events.
+The result: drop-off during setup, a spike in support tickets, and organizers launching incomplete events that performed poorly.

 Research